Refrigeration

 Maintaining sensitive goods at appropriate temperatures is a highly sophisticated process that involves multiple cold chain management challenges and uncertainties.

-For example, poor packaging, product quality problems, lack of proper documentation, and even shipping delays.
+For example, poor thermal packaging, product quality problems, lack of proper documentation, temperature excursions, and even shipping delays.

-In addition, companies must devise ways of keeping costs down, and adequately handle capacity and different resource limitations during TCL processes.
+In addition, companies must devise ways of keeping costs down, and adequately handle capacity and different resource limitations during temperature-controlled logistics processes.

 Let’s look at some of the main processes involved in the temperature-controlled logistics supply chain, shall we?